Mentoring Resources

 Graduate Student Research Agreement Template

 Student-mentor relationships are both extremely rewarding, but also challenging.
-This agreement has been developed to provide (graduate) students with a set of guidelines for their role performing independent research in astronomy.
+This graduate student research agreement template has been developed to provide (graduate) students with a set of guidelines for their role performing independent research in astronomy.
 The purpose of this document is to provide a clear set of expectations, which will help make students and mentors more successful in their journey, enhancing the students development, and ensuring that the student and mentor are on the same page.
 A generic version of the Graduate Student Research Agreement can be downloaded and adapted; please acknowledge those that have contributed to making this document: Prof. Kate Whitaker (UMass Amherst), Prof. Stella Offner (UT Austin), Prof. Cara Battersby (UConn), Prof. Julia Kamenetzky (Westminster College), and Prof. Jeyhan Kartaltepe (RIT).

 Compilation of Undergraduate Research Opportunities